sabinio/SQLDWSchemaMigrate/README.md

 GO
 ```

-Note that this table is used by all object types, but is dropped and re-created each time hte ```Export-CreateScriptsForObjects``` function is called  for either views, stored procedures or scalar functions (ie for each object).
+Note that this table is used by all object types, but is dropped and re-created each time the ```Export-CreateScriptsForObjects``` function is called  for either views, stored procedures or scalar functions (ie for each object).

 ####Are There Any Other Objects Created on The Databases By This Module
 A stored procedure called "usp_ConstructCreateStatementForTable" exists, which is used to generated the ```CREATE TABLE``` statement.
 The columns are added when the module runs ```AddTableChanges.sql```